 ❡ What can you do with the state of the week?
 A thousand things, with your reference library as a starting point.
 Find the state bird with your almanac and look it up in your bird guide.
 Trace the state’s outline with your atlas.
 Read the almanac’s one-paragraph history aloud each week.
 Using each state’s official website (above), find and copy the preamble to that state’s constitution into a commonplace book over the course of the year.
 Practice math skills by graphing each state’s population and area.
 Look up the famous state residents listed in your almanac either online or at the library — the possibilities are endless and they can be easily adjusted according to a student’s age and interests.

 This week’s countries, with links to their official websites, are:

 - Central African Republic (English), in Central Africa.
 Capital: Bangui.

 - Chad (English, French, and Arabic), in Central Africa.
 Capital: N’Djamena.

 - Chile (Spanish and English), on the west coast of South America.
 Capital: Santiago.

 - China (Chinese and English), in East Asia.
 Capital: Beijing.

 These all appear in your current almanac, atlas, and history encyclopedia as well.
 For example, you’ll find the main entries for the Central African Republic on almanac pages 760–761, atlas plates #97 and #130, and history encyclopedia page 563, with illustrations, flags, and other mentions available through the indexes in each volume.

-¶ Read and think critically.
-The country links above go to official websites, which are not always in English and which may well be propagandistic in one form or another, thus offering older students a good opportunity to practice their skills in critical reading and analysis.
+❡ Read and think critically: The country links above go to official websites, which are not always in English and which may well be propagandistic in one way or another, thus offering older students a good opportunity to practice their critical reading and thinking skills.